curegit/stylegan-fastapi/README.md

 StyleGAN FastAPI uses the TOML format for configuration, and the default server's TOML file is located in `default/config.toml`.

 You can specify a different configuration TOML file to use by setting the `STYLEGAN_TOML` environment variable.
-`STYLEGAN_TOML` must be an absolute path or a relative path to the TOML file from the working directory.
+`STYLEGAN_TOML` must be an absolute TOML file path or a TOML file path relative to the working directory.
 Note that the `STYLEGAN_TOML` environment variable must be set before importing the `api/` Python package.

 ```sh